Introduction

 - To convert a spanned archive to a split archive, copy all the volumes into one location

-pattern becomes z%d.
+pattern becomesz%d.
 Use the one-based volumes number as an argument.

 Use the "zip" extension for the last volume.
 This way the volumes are

-names this way:
+named this way:

 - name.z01